false

 Too much screen time can lead to a number of mental and physical health issues.
 As part of your strategy to limit the amount of screen time your kids get, make dinner device-free for the whole family.

 Promoting time off screen will help your kids realize just how much the real world has to offer.
 A tech-free dinner guarantees at least one break from their devices.
-Consider establishing other device-free times or zones in your home.
+Consider establishing other device-free times or zones in your home, such as bedtime.

 Your email address will not be published.
 Required fields are marked *